lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   mode, the fragment receiver reduces the number of ACKs transmitted, which may be especially beneficial in asymmetric scenarios.
 Because the fragments use the uplink of the underlying LPWAN technology, which has higher capacity than downlink.
 The receiver transmits an ACK only after the complete window transmission and if at least one fragment of this window has been lost.
+An exception to this behavior is in the last window, where the receiver MUST transmit an ACK, including the MIC calculation result, even if all the fragments of the last window have been correctly received.
   The ACK gives the state of all the fragments (received or lost).
 Upon an ACK reception, the sender retransmits the lost fragments.
 If an ACK is not transmitted back after, the sender assumes that all fragments have been correctly received.
   When the ACK is lost, the sender assumes that all fragments covered by the lost ACK have been successfully delivered, so the sender continues transmitting the next window of fragments.
-If the next fragments received belong to the next window, the receiver will conclude that successful reassembly of the SCHC packet is not possible.
-In that case, the receiver will abort the on-going fragmented packet transmission.
-An exception to the behavior described above is in the last window, where the receiver must transmit an ACK, including the MIC calculation result, even if all the fragments of the last window have been correctly received.
+If the next fragments received belong to the next window, the receiver will discard this fragments and the receiver will abort the on-going fragmented packet transmission.
   See further details in {{ACK-on-Error-subsection}}.

 The same reliability mode must be used for all fragments of an SCHC packet.
 The decision on which reliability mode will be used and whether the same reliability mode applies to all SCHC packets is an implementation problem and is out of the scope